Mad Martins has been a long time in the making.

 Then, following a 12-month hiatus, again due to personal reasons, recording resumed on the remaining material, in July 2014, at Iain's relocated studio in Spittal, Northumberland, allowing for additional musicians and performers to contribute.
 By this time, initial plans to release the project as a single CD had expanded to releasing the entire recordings as a triple CD with an accompanying 100-page Deluxe Book.

-In April 2015, with all recording and mixing completed and the 50-track running order finalised, the project's Gary and Iain travelled up to Slate Room Studio in Pentcaitland, to oversee the mastering of the 50-track triple album, over 3 successive days (one day for each disc respectively) by experienced mastering engineer Garry Boyle.
+In April 2015, with all recording and mixing completed and the 50-track running order finalised, Gary and Iain travelled up to Slate Room Studio in Pentcaitland, to oversee the mastering of the 50-track triple album, over 3 successive days (one day for each disc respectively) by experienced mastering engineer Garry Boyle.

 At this point, however, Gary was forced to abandon his own career plans, and become a full-time carer for his aging parents during what would become a 2½-year period and the project was 'put on ice' yet again.